Allergy & Asthma Associates

 Effective June 2020 Dr. Leonard Shapiro has retired.
 We thank him for 46 years of service to our community and wish him only the best in his future endeavors.

-Dr. Lokshin and Janette Munoz, MSN.
+Dr. Lokshin and Janette McDougall, MSN.
 APRN will continue to treat his patients and look forward to continuing the same high standard of care they are accustomed to.